odea-project/qAlgorithms/docs/description_qpeaks.md

 * All values of y must be greater than zero
 * If a relevant baseline exists, it has to be substracted before applying qPeaks

+Note that the "y > 0" condition is mostly based on the fact that instruments will generally use zeroes to separate blocks internally.
+Since the sensitivity is never high enough to fully detect all ions of a peak, including these zeroes during processing will lead to the peak being distorted.
+Something to keep in mind is that this results in the measured points, especially during centroiding, not including the full signal.
+This also means that the ground-truth peak area will be higher than that obtained from naively taking the area under the measured points.

 The axis used for later transforms is calculated for all integer values between the maximum scales (-scale to +scale).
 For the used peak model, this results in a design matrix `X` with four columns.
 The first represents the intercept and is one (`x^0`)